Career Definition for a Marine Engineer

 A bachelor's degree in marine engineering is the minimum requirement to work in this complex field, which encompasses mechanical engineering, hydrodynamics and sometimes nuclear engineering.
 Students begin with a foundation of calculus, chemistry and physics then proceed to specialized coursework in mechanical engineering and hydrodynamics, the study of fluids in motion.
 Prospective marine engineers take courses in hydrostatics, propulsion, offshore structures and hydrofoils.
 Those wishing to work with nuclear-powered crafts also take coursework in nuclear engineering.

 Only ten universities in the U.S. offer degrees in marine engineering, according to U.S. News and World Report.
 The U.S. Merchant Marine Academy, a branch of the U.S. Armed Forces, also offers a degree for those wishing to pursue a military career.

 Aspiring marine engineers, like all engineers, should have a strong aptitude for math and physics, and the ability to think both independently and work collaboratively.
 They should also have the patience for work that undergoes rounds of changes and takes years to complete.

 Career and Economic Outlook

-The need for marine engineers was expected to grow by 9% from 2014-2024, due to demand for vessels that create less pollution, according to the U.S. Bureau of Labor Statistics (BLS).
-The median salary for marine engineers as of May 2015 was $93,110.
+The need for marine engineers and naval architects was expected to grow by 12% from 2016-2026, due to demand for vessels that create less pollution, according to the U.S. Bureau of Labor Statistics (BLS).
+The median salary for marine engineers and naval architects as of May 2017 was $90,970.